 Your family physician may refer you to an orthopaedic surgeon for a thorough evaluation to determine if you can benefit from this surgery.

 An evaluation with an orthopaedic surgeon consists of several components:

 - A medical history.
 Your orthopaedic surgeon will gather information about your general health and ask you about the extent of your shoulder pain and your ability to function.

 - A physical examination.
 This will assess shoulder motion, stability, and strength.

 - X-rays.
-These images help to determine the extent of damage in your shoulder.
+X-rays help to determine the extent of damage in your shoulder.
 They can show loss of the normal joint space between bones, flattening or irregularity in the shape of the bone, bone spurs, and loose pieces of cartilage or bone that may be floating inside the joint.

 - Other tests.
-Occasionally blood tests, a magnetic resonance imaging (MRI) scan, or a bone scan may be needed to determine the condition of the bone and soft tissues of your shoulder.
+Occasionally, your doctor may order blood tests, a computed tomography (CT) scan, a magnetic resonance imaging (MRI) scan, or a bone scan to determine the condition of the bone and soft tissues of your shoulder.

 Your orthopaedic surgeon will review the results of your evaluation with you and discuss whether shoulder joint replacement is the best method to relieve your pain and improve your function.
 Other treatment options — including medications, injections, physical therapy, or other types of surgery — will also be discussed and considered.

 Shoulder replacement surgery is highly technical.
 It should be performed by a surgical team with experience in this procedure.